 Lower Elementary is comprised of grades 1-4.
-Our teachers use a curriculum specifically designed for Christian schools.
-Our teaching staff is highly trained in how to do biblical integration in every subject.
+The early elementary years are foundational, as children absorb the rules of learning and build a knowledge base from which to think critically.
 We place a strong emphasis on reading and mathematics, and the students also take Bible, phonics, language arts, writing, penmanship, spelling, science, health, and social studies.
 The students also have “specials” in computer technology art, music and physical education.

 Isaac Newton uses a wonderful Bible curriculum called “Building on the Rock” from Summit Ministries.
 It is the first fully integrated worldview and Bible survey course for elementary school students.
 This unique curriculum is designed to help younger students begin to formulate and relate learned Bible facts with a genuine Christian worldview, while laying the groundwork for later comparative worldview studies.

 You can learn more about Building on the Rock, Click Here.

 For a more in depth look at our Biblical integration program, Click Here.

 There are two subjects we get asked a lot about...math memory work, and cursive writing!
 Here is some helpful information: